-For this reason, PortaBilling® enables you to import CDRs from one or several files to PortaBilling® in different modes:
+For this reason, you can import CDRs from one or several files to PortaBilling® in different modes:

 • sequential mode (the files are imported one by one) - For example, you upload three files to an incoming folder (e.g. A, B and C).
 The xDR Mediator processes the CDR records from each file and passes the CDRs to the billing engine for rating, file by file.